2020 Watch: The questions that will define the week ahead

 THE FINAL THOUGHT:

-The big questions above underscore a stark reality: With the Iowa caucuses rapidly approaching, uncertainty and anxiety is rising among most Democratic primary voters who are far from settled on their final pick.
+The big questions above underscore a stark reality: With the Iowa caucuses rapidly approaching, uncertainty and anxiety are rising among most Democratic primary voters who are far from settled on their final pick.
 Why?
 Each of the top-tier candidates is making little progress in addressing glaring political vulnerabilities that threaten their presidential ambitions.

+2020 Watch runs every Monday and provides a look at the week ahead in the 2020 election.